Skip to content

 Tenderly dashboard

 If you prefer not to set up an account, you can also access limited features using Tenderly's explorer.
-Without an account, you can still gain insights for contracts and transactions.
-However, you won't be able to simulate transactions or create forked environments.
+Without an account, you can still gain insights into contracts and transactions.
+However, you won't be able to simulate transactions or create Virtual TestNets.

 To interact with Tenderly's features programmatically, you can check out the Tenderly CLI GitHub repository for more information.